AndrewBarba/cs6740/project_1/task_1/README.md

 ## Evidence

-All evidence for this attack can be in the `./screens` folder.
+All evidence for this attack can be seen in the `./task_1/screens` folder.

 ## Code

-This attack was executed using a single command which can be seen in `./code/poison.sh`.
+This attack was executed using a single command which can be seen in `./task_1/code/poison.sh`.

 ## Notes

 When I first tried executing the `netwox` command I was getting an error saying the victim IP was `unreached`.
 Thanks to [Aboobacker Rizwan](https://piazza.com/class/ija4wa3pya337l?cid=66), I realized it was necessary to specify the device in the command because `netwox` was using the NAT interface by default.